 Currently, estimates place the global medical tourism market at $439B.
 Every year over 1.3M Americans travel internationally for health care.

 The global medical tourism market is expected to grow 25% per year for the next five years.
 Consequently, it’s a lucrative opportunity for companies trying to tap into the market.
 NewtonX delved into these opportunities by surveying 110 executives at companies tapping into the medical tourism market.
 We looked from platforms that connect patients with doctors around the world, to specialized treatment services targeting foreigners, to medical tourism insurance.
-The results of the NewtonX survey inform the data and insights in this article.
+The results of the survey from B2B market research company NewtonX inform the data and insights in this article.

 Is American Healthcare Too Expensive And Difficult to Access?
 There’s an App For That